-'Stocks' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Stocks' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Stocks are financial instruments that are issued by publicly traded corporations.
 These shares of stocks prove to be the tiniest portion of ownership that you can acquire in a company.
 Even by owning a single share of a company’s stock you are a small part owner of the firm.

 Owning shares of stock gives you the privilege of voting for the underlying company’s board of directors, along with other critical issues that the company is considering.
 Should a company decide to distribute earnings to share holders as dividends, then you will get a portion of them.

 With the ownership of stock, your liability in the company is only limited to the value of your shares.
 This means that should a company lose a lawsuit and be forced to pay an enormous fine or judgment, then you can not be made to contribute to it.
 The company’s creditors also can not pursue you if the company runs into financial trouble and goes bankrupt.

 Two different types of stock shares exist.
 These are common shares and preferred shares.
 The vast majority of shares that are issued are common stock shares.
 These are the shares that members of the public hold most of the time.
 They come with full voting rights and also the possibility of receiving dividends that the company pays out.